tadivenkat/video-streaming-app/README.md

 ```
 $ cd into the project directory
 $ touch .env
-You can copy the properties from .env.sample (which is committed as part of this repository) to .env and provide the required values
+You can copy the properties from .env.sample (which is committed as part of this repository)
+Provide the required values for all the properties in .env
 $ npm install
 $ npm start
 ```